This is the complete onboarding task flow for migrating mailboxes from GroupWise (version 7.0 and later) to Office 365.

 - Enable the SOAP endpoint on each Post Office Agent (POA).
 Start GroupWise ConsoleOne > navigate to GroupWise Agent Settings > checkmark the Enable SOAP option to enable SOAP access.

-Note: If the Source environment has multiple POAs, It is necessary to open a SOAP port (typically 7191) on each POA.
+Note: If the Source environment has multiple POAs, It is necessary to open a SOAP port (typically 7191) with an Internet-accessible IP on each POA.

 - Generate the user list.
 This can be generated through your GroupWise ConsoleOne portal.